Seniors Among Highest SAT Scores In Colorado

 Unfortunately, more than half of all Colorado students in third through eighth grade are below state expectations in reading, writing, and math, according to the statewide tests.

 Founded in 1994, Stargate School is a charter school for gifted students in Thornton, Colorado.
 It serves children from kindergarten through 12th grade.
-The School provides a differentiated learning program designed specifically to meet the needs of identified intellectually gifted learners.
+The School provides a differentiated learning program designed specifically to meet the needs of gifted students.
 This model challenges each student’s academic abilities, supports their unique emotional needs, promotes individual character development and encourages a life-long love of learning.
 Stargate is the largest school for gifted students in Colorado.
 It is part of the Adams 12 Five Star Schools District in Adams County.
 For more information, please visit http://stargateschool.org/